 In order to prove the second assertion about the two surgeries being tight for the same Legendrian knots, we need to look closer at the isotopy and overtwistedness conditions in \cite[Section 5]{M.t}.
 The manifold obtained by the Legendrian surgery along a Legendrian knot $L^\ell$ is $M(-1;\frac{p-p'}{p},\frac{q'}{q},\frac{1}{\ell+1})$, and the manifold obtained by the Legendrian surgery along the knot and its Legendrian push-off is $M(-1;\frac{p-p'}{p},\frac{q'}{q},\frac{2}{2\ell+1})$.
 First, we notice that isotopies of type (I3) of \cite[Proposition 5.2]{M.t} and overtwisted structures of type (O2) of \cite[Proposition 5.1]{M.t} do not occur for either of considered manifolds, because the continued fraction expansions of the Seifert constants cannot fulfill the required equality.
 Hence, different surgery presentations of $M(-1;\frac{p-p'}{p},\frac{q'}{q},\frac{1}{\ell+1})$ are isotopic if they are related by either (I2) or a sequence of (I1) changes of rotation numbers as in \cite[Proposition 5.2]{M.t}, while in the case of $M(-1;\frac{p-p'}{p},\frac{q'}{q},\frac{2}{2\ell+1})$ the relation (I2) does not give an isotopy.
-Anyway, the overtwisted structures in both cases are described by (O1) of \cite[Proposition 5.1]{M.t} or the structures which are related to a structure satisfying (O1) by a sequence of (I1) changes. \endproof
+Anyway, the overtwisted structures in both cases are described by (O1) of \cite[Proposition 5.1]{M.t} or the structures which are related to a structure satisfying (O1) by a sequence of (I1) changes. \end{proof}

 In fact, we can write out explicitly when a Legendrian knot $L^\ell$ is non-loose and whether two $L^\ell$ are coarse equivalent.